openwhyd/openwhyd/docs/FAQ.md

 That being said, it's very easy to download your data at any time: just add the `?format=json&limit=999999` suffix to your Openwhyd profile URL.
 E.g. `https://openwhyd.org/adrien?format=json&limit=999999`

+For more information about how to download data from Openwhyd, read our documentation of [Openwhyd Data Export API](./API.md#openwhyd-data-export-api).

 🇫🇷 Tu peux récupérer tes tracks à tout moment, en ajoutant le suffixe `?format=json&limit=999999` à l'URL de ton profil Openwhyd.
 Exemple: `https://openwhyd.org/adrien?format=json&limit=999999`

 ### Do you have an API ?